The WWF is run at a local level by the following offices...

 If we choose this sustainable path, we will mitigate the disastrous long-term impacts of fossil fuels and hydropower dams and mitigate an exponential growth in the country’s carbon emissions.

-"100% renewable power by 2050."WWF’s research proves that by 2050 it is technically feasible to supply everyone in Myanmar with the electricity they need, with 100% of the energy coming from renewable sources.
-Hydropower from dams would not produce more than 14% of the total electricity, thereby keeping future hydro impacts in check.
+"100 per cent renewable power by 2050."WWF’s research proves that by 2050 it is technically feasible to supply everyone in Myanmar with the electricity they need, with 100 per cent of the energy coming from renewable sources.
+Our 2021 study shows hydropower from dams would not produce more than 9 per cent of the total electricity, thereby keeping future hydro impacts in check.

 "75 million tons of carbon emissions per year avoided."Climate change is already happening: Across the Greater Mekong Sub-region, temperatures are rising and have risen by 0.5 to 1.5ºC in the past 50 years.
 While rainy seasons may reduce over parts of the region, overall rainfall is expected to rise.
 This means more intense rain events will occur.
 To avoid even more devastating consequences, scientists and over 100 countries agree that we must keep global warming below 1.5°C. To do that, global greenhouse gas emissions need to be cut by at least 80 per cent globally by 2050 and even further beyond that date.
-The Sustainable Energy Scenario will avoid around 75 million tons of greenhouse gas emissions per year compared to the Business as Usual scenario, which utilises primarily coal and hydropower
+The 2021 study shows grid intensity in a business-as-usual scenario reaches 0.4 t-CO2e/MWh compared to increased renewable scenarios of 0.1 t-CO2e/MWh by 2050.